shabib309/shabib309/README.md

-## I'm a Student, Developer, Son and Gamer!
+## I'm a Developer, Son and Gamer!

 - 🥅 2022 Goals:
    - Contribute more to Open Source projects
-   - Learn HTML / CSS / PHP
+   - Learn HTML / CSS / JS
 - ⚡ Fun fact: I have a brown belt in Karate

 ### Connect with me: